osquery/foundation/docs/office-hours/20200428_meeting_notes.md

 ## Apple Developer Cert is in flight

-A couple of questions came up about the state of apple code signing.
-Specifically whether any of the new options in XCode effect us. seph thinks that this doesnt not effect us.
+A couple of questions came up about the state of Apple code signing.
+Specifically whether any of the new options in XCode effect us.
+Seph thinks that this doesnt not effect us.
 Those options correspond to how we invoke `codesign`, and we're using appropriate ones to support notarization.

-seph did submit our information for an apple developer cert.
+Seph did submit our information for an Apple developer cert.
 There are some followup questions.
 Things are ongoing.

 ## BPF Stuff